yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

 to be at some level, we have to **enforce** it.
 We can't just declare it; we need to **make** it high.

+{% quote Quality can be achieved only if it is controlled and enforced %}

 How do software teams make high-quality code?
 Oh, there are many proven methods.
 First, you need a very modern office where <del>programmers</del> developers sit on cushioned chairs, play table tennis, drink smoothies, and write